How to Hire a Doula with Peace of Mind!

 Your Guide

 With the popularity of Doulas dramatically increasing in recent years, many expectant parents are finding it a bit harder to navigate all the choices available.
 At Childbirth Concierge, our tag line is “Delivering Peace of Mind”.
 With that in mind, we provide guidance for families to find the right support for unique situations and dreams for your pregnancy and birth.
 Our desire is that you experience Peace of Mind in this process.
-This document has been created to help you navigate all the basic nuts & bolts of hiring a doula who will support your pregnancy, birth and postpartum period.
+This document has been created to help you navigate all the basic nuts & bolts of how to hire a doula who will support your pregnancy, birth and postpartum period.

 This guide will offer thought-provoking questions that you may not have yet considered.
 There is great value in spending time with your loved ones discussing what really is important and how you envision yourself giving birth.
 The more clear you are regarding your hopes and dreams for your baby’s birth, the easier it is to express what is key for you.
 This clarity helps the doula to determine how to meet those needs and support you more fully.